jfcloutier/karma_body/README.md

 Get yourself a Raspberry Pi3 and a [BrickPi3](https://www.dexterindustries.com/store/brickpi3-starter-kit/.)

+You'll also need a [LEGO Mindstorms EV3 kit](https://www.lego.com/en-us/product/lego-mindstorms-ev3-31313).
+It is, sadly, a retired product, but you'll easily find a second-hand kit for sale in the usual places.

 ### Install Linux on the Raspberry Pi3 (RPI3)

+The first step is to burn the EV3Dev ditribution of Linux on a micro SD Card.

 * Follow isntructions in [ev3dev.org](https://www.ev3dev.org/downloads/) to download zipped EV3Dev on RPI image
 * Unzip the zipped image